lexigodless16/website-1/content/home/videoplayer.md

 headless: true

 # ...
 Put Your Section Options Here (title etc.) ...
-title: My New Section
+title: Video Selection
 subtitle:
-weight: 10  # section position on page
+weight: 12  # section position on page
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns: '1'
+  columns: '2'
 ---